Sales Operations: What it is and Best Practices

 5. Make sure your data is accurate and up-to-date

 The work of sales ops amounts to nothing without accurate, fresh, and reliable data.
 In many organizations, sales ops acts as the administrator of most of the sales tools, including the CRM.
 As a result, you need to make sure everyone uses the CRM correctly and inputs all the relevant information.
-Establish clear rules and guidelines, so everyone in the company uses the CRM in the same way.
+Establish clear rules and guidelines so everyone in the company uses the CRM in the same way.

 Just remember that no matter what, the data in your CRM decays at breakneck speed.
 Businesses are in constant flux, and people change jobs, making your data stale and inaccurate.
-Any organization that works with a CRM wants to establish year-around data cleaning activities to fixing the data decay problem and open the door to additional data points and richer insights.
+Any organization that works with a CRM wants to establish year-around data cleaning activities to fix the data decay problem and open the door to additional data points and richer insights.

 By leveraging data, insight, and technology, sales operations is now a critical piece of sales organizations of any size.
-Yes, indeed, the work of these departments goes largely unnoticed in day to day life, but in the long run, sales ops supports almost everything the sales teams do.
+Yes, indeed, the work of these departments goes largely unnoticed in day-to-day life, but in the long run, sales ops supports almost everything the sales teams do.
 Want to make sure your reps are making the most of your time?
 Sales ops has an answer to that.